Some of us distrust God because we question the fairness of his salvation plan.

 God’s Atonement

 What about the penalty for our sins?
-If it is mandatory, how does God absolve us of this punishment and still satisfy his justice?
+If it is mandatory, how does God absolve us of this punishment while still upholding his justice?

 This is the stunning part of God’s salvation plan.
-To exempt us from our rightful punishment, he satisfied his justice himself.
+To spare us from our rightful punishment, he satisfied his justice himself.

-The death of Jesus paid the penalty for all the sins of all humanity, ranging from Adam and Eve to those yet unborn.
+The death of Jesus paid the penalty for all humanity’s sins, from Adam and Eve to those yet unborn.

 This universal atonement enables God to extend the same mercy and grace to everyone who complies with his salvation plan.